top of page

 Key Component

 Ralph Mann stated, “The maximum velocity that the athlete can produce is dependent upon how long productive Horizontal forces can be applied.
 As long as the Total Horizontal force created during ground contact is positive, Horizontal Velocity will increase."
-This in my mind, is why utilizing momentum effectively during the earlier stages of the race is so important.
+This in my mind, is why utilizing momentum effectively and not wasting energy during the earlier stages of the race are so important.

 Having good front side mechanics that include the rising of the hips and a fundamentally sound rising and elevation of the body from the beginning and throughout the run, are key considerations in recognizing productive horizontal and vertical forces.
-An over-emphasis of either front side (knee lift) or rear side mechanics (inappropriate push back into the ground behind the center of mass) come against the productive application of horizontal and vertical forces.
+Coaching cues related to bounciness also can be effective, as coaches will say things related to not being bouncy too early in the run.
+In addition, an over-emphasis of either front side (knee lift) or rear side mechanics (inappropriate push back into the ground behind the center of mass) come against the productive application of horizontal and vertical forces.

 When at Max Velocity